Tell me how you are and I will tell you how you cry

 Negligent

-When parents do not exercise any type of control or monitoring of their children, which ends up generating a feeling of rejection and lack of protection.
+When parents do not exercise any type of control or supervision of their children, which ends up generating in them an experience of rejection and lack of protection.
 It is a style that clearly does not promote emotional well-being.

 Democratic

-These are families that set limits and supervise minors with warmth and affection.
-This, according to the expert from the Sant Joan de Déu Hospital, is the style par excellence that is related to emotional well-being, as it creates structure, but, at the same time, fosters communication and warm bonds with children, increases the feeling of belonging, and makes minors participate in decisions, makes them feel useful, and empowers them.
+They are families that set limits and supervise minors with warmth and affection.
+This, according to the expert from Sant Joan de Déu Hospital, is the style par excellence that is related to emotional well-being, as it creates structure, but, at the same time, fosters communication and warm bonds with children, increases the sense of belonging, and makes minors participants in decisions, makes them feel useful, and empowers them.